 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

 Glendale is a very ethnically-diverse city.
 The people who call Glendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glendale include Irish, Polish, English, and Russian.
+Important ancestries of people in Glendale include German, Polish, Irish, English, and Russian.

 The most common language spoken in Glendale is English.
 Other important languages spoken here include Spanish and Polish.